reverieach/Image-Classification-with-ResNet/README.md

 # Food-11 Image Classification with ResNet

 This project implements a deep learning solution for classifying food images into 11 categories using the Food-11 dataset.
-It features a custom **LightResNet-18** architecture designed for efficiency and high accuracy, along with a standard VGG16 implementation for comparison.
+It features a custom **LightResNet-18** architecture designed for efficiency and high accuracy, along with a standard VGG16 implementation for comparison.You can dowload dataset by https://www.kaggle.com/datasets/vermaavi/food11.

 ## Project Overview